seananderson/metafolio/inst/ms/ms.md

 (Fig. 4e).
 This risk is buffered with balanced response diversity (Fig. 4c) and the resulting asynchrony in population abundance (Fig. \ref{f:ret-corr}).

-*Given long-term environmental change*, such as climate warming, the choice of which populations to conserve affects the "rate of return" (metapopulation growth rate) properties of an ecological portfolio (Fig. 4b;
+*Given long-term environmental change*, such as climate warming, an ecological manager is hedging his or her bets on the environmental trend and how the populations will respond by conserving balanced response diversity.
+The choice of which populations to conserve affects the "rate of return" (metapopulation growth rate) properties of an ecological portfolio (Fig. 4b; Figs.
-Figs. \ref{f:eg-sp-linear-full}, \ref{f:eg-sp-linear-half}).
-By conserving
+\ref{f:eg-sp-linear-full}, \ref{f:eg-sp-linear-half}).
+The typical
-balanced response diversity, an ecological manager is hedging his or her bets on the environmental trend and how the populations will respond.
-The typical metapopulation growth rate for a balanced response diversity strategy was zero --- the metapopulation neither increased nor decreased in abundance in the long run.
-The example metapopulation abundance time series (Fig. 4d,
+metapopulation growth rate for a balanced response diversity strategy was zero
-f) illustrate the mechanism: by conserving response diversity, when one population is doing poorly, another is doing well and the metapopulation abundance remains stationary through time.
-If a manager had invested only in the populations that were doing well at the beginning they would have had the lowest rate-of-return portfolio in the end (purple portfolios in Fig. 4f).
+--- the metapopulation neither increased nor decreased in abundance in the long run.
+The example metapopulation abundance time series (Fig. 4d, f) illustrate the mechanism: by conserving response diversity, when one population is doing poorly, another is doing well and the metapopulation abundance remains stationary through time.
+If a manager had invested only in the populations that were doing well at the beginning they would have had the lowest rate-of-return portfolio at the end (purple portfolios in Fig. 4f).

 ## How many populations to conserve?